Introduction

 Files

 Here you will find files associated with the artist card.
-For example: press kits, graphic layouts, full catalogue PDFs, Word or Excel files.
+For example: compressed files for print materials, graphic layouts, full catalogue PDFs, Word or Excel files.
 Within the Files section you can:

 - Search using the search bar;